jonlpersson/ed-latimore/site/_posts/2021-01-10-lifes-not-fair--how-to-deal-with-it.md

 They feel angry, weak, and helpless, but it should be the opposite.
 Why isn't it so?

 Because sometimes life is not ideal.
-Real life is often harsh and unforgiving.&nbsp;
+Real life is often harsh and unforgiving.

 In real life, most things are not fairly distributed; They are competitively taken.